herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/New Arhitecture/Rev 1/StyleSystem Implementation Plan.md

 ## Timeline Adjustment

 Based on code review and current progress, we are on track with Phase 1 completion, with approximately 60% of the core infrastructure completed.
-The main remaining work is:
+The primary focus areas are now:

-1. Enhancing PropertyTreeManager's optimization capabilities
+1. Enhancing PropertyTreeManager's optimization capabilities for better memory usage
-2. Implementing proper specificity calculation in CascadeResolver
+2. Improving the CascadeResolver's specificity calculation for CSS spec compliance
-3. Improving the InheritanceProcessor for complex inheritance scenarios
+3. Extending the InheritanceProcessor to handle complex inheritance scenarios
-4. Completing the StylePropertyMapper implementation
+4. Completing the StylePropertyMapper implementation for all CSS logical properties

 We expect to complete Phase 1 within the next 2-3 weeks, allowing us to move to Phase 2: Advanced Value Computation on schedule.

+## Implementation Deviations & Enhancements

+Some components have been implemented differently than initially planned, often with additional features:

+1. **StyleSheetManager**:

+    - Added MutationObserver integration for automatic stylesheet tracking
+    - Implemented dynamic loading/unloading of stylesheets
+    - Enhanced origin tracking for better cascade management
+    - Added recursive rule collection for container queries
+2. **StyleInvalidationTracker**:

+    - Added device-dependent element tracking
+    - Implemented optimized invalidation propagation
+3. **ComputedStyle**:

+    - Implemented with more optimized property grouping
+    - Added direct physical property access methods for layout system
+    - Enhanced caching strategy for computed values

+These enhancements provide better performance and broader CSS support than initially scoped in the plan while maintaining compatibility with AngleSharp's infrastructure.